la-b-ib/DuskProbe/README.md

-# DuskProbe - DuskProbe: Professional Industry–Standard Web Vulnerability Scanner
+# DuskProbe: Professional Industry–Standard Web Vulnerability Scanner

 DuskProbe is a comprehensive, single-file Python-based web vulnerability scanner engineered for security professionals.
 It includes over 100 advanced features like multi-threaded and distributed scanning, plugin-based extensibility, client-side testing, encryption, detailed reporting, and modern web security standards.
 This tool is designed to detect a wide array of vulnerabilities in web applications and APIs.